robertmartin8/PyPortfolioOpt/docs/Roadmap.rst

 -----

 - Included python 3.7 in travis build
-- Merged PR from `schneiderfelipe <https://github.com/schneiderfelipe>`_ to fix error message.
+- Merged PR from `schneiderfelipe <https://github.com/schneiderfelipe>`_ to fix an error message.

 0.1.0